HomeMy WebLinkAboutREPORT Strategic Plan Progress 20261

 include facilitation of networking and relationship building, visibility and marketing, education and skill building, and

 advocacy (a list of these opportunities for businesses in 2026 can be provided upon request).
-We will be working with the
+A Town Board Study

-Chamber and the Town Board to determine what additional strategies may be of interest.
+Session is scheduled for June to determine what additional strategies, if any, may be of interest.

 Evaluate expansion of Town Hall hours (7-6) through schedule changes aligning with